 So how could Apple improve its sustainability communications?
 Look, this article isn’t going to offer an endless / questionable strategic deck or a fully-fledged strategy.
 We’re here to offer succinct points for improvement.

-Some of these will be a challenge because they’re contradicted by what Apple’s accustomed to as a brand.
-Here are 10 of the most pertinent, we feel:
+Some of these will be a challenge because they’re oppositional to what Apple’s accustomed to as a brand.
+Here the most pertinent, we feel:

-• Resist the temptation to make grand claims like ‘carbon neutral’ without sufficient backing.
+- Resist grand claims like ‘carbon neutral’.
 This may be hard for a company that is used to breaking new ground but for a matter like sustainability, a sense of proportion is important.

-• Be accurate, loudly.
-Instead of greenhushing, greenwashing, or grandstanding, speak loudly and confidently about the exact details.
+- Be accurate, loudly.
+Instead of greenhushing, greenwashing, or grandstanding, speak confidently about the exact details.

-• Bring net zero centre stage.
-Net zero by 2030 would be an amazing achievement – especially considering the sudden explosion of emissions from AI.
+- Bring net zero centre stage.
+Net zero by 2030 would be an outstanding achievement – especially considering the sudden explosion of emissions from AI.
 So if that’s an authentic journey that won’t get rerouted then bring it centre stage instead of hiding it in the background.
-There must be plenty going on now if that’s going to end well in five years.

-• More honesty about improvements – you don’t need to be perfect.
-Which may be hard as Apple is all about being sleek and impeccable but the company’s environmental reports read a touch too much like a hagiography.
-There’s little about the things that are not good and have to be improved.
+- More honesty about improvements – perfection isn’t necessary.
+Which may be hard swallow for Apple’s sleek and impeccable form but the company’s environmental reports read too much like a hagiography.
+There’s little about the things that are not so good.
 This openness builds trust.

-• Planned obsolescence is an issue that has to be clarified and, more profoundly, improved.
+- Planned obsolescence has to be clarified and, more profoundly, improved.
 When looking at Apple’s sustainability story – this is a weakness and you could even say the antagonist.
-This baddie must be dealt with and that may involve changes that are more profound than marketing.
-Marketing’s a part of it though.
+This baddie must be dealt with, which may involve changes that are more profound than marketing.
+Marketing’s a part of it though and talking more about product circularity could bring some balance to the narrative.

-• Be light-hearted and less slick.
-In fairness, there is evidence of this attractive tone already working well in the viral Mother Nature video’s flashes of self-deprecating humour.
-So continue in this vein without the grand statements and a bit more humility and it could get the message across more impactfully.
-Perhaps also considering being a bit less slick.
-It’s a bit jarring if you can sense the multi-million-dollar investment oozing from every frame of a video about sustainability.
+- Be light-hearted (and less slick).
+In fairness, this tone is already present in places, like the flashes of self-deprecating humour in the Mother Nature video.
+Continuing in this vein without the grand statements could get the message across better.
+Perhaps while being a bit less slick.
+It’s a bit jarring when you can sense the multi-million-dollar investment oozing from every frame of a video about sustainability.

-• Bring sustainability into Apple Stores.
-In an intriguing, non-detracting way of course.
+- Bring sustainability into Apple Stores.
 Apple Stores are many folk’s experiential touchpoint with the brand and at the moment they’re totally lacking those subtle highlights.

-• Politics is cyclical, sustainability is not.
+- Politics is cyclical, sustainability is not.
 Are brands like Apple paying too much attention to the political zeitgeist and getting nervous?
 We’re not sure but, if so, we’d suggest putting that influence to one side completely.
-Be more resolute and roll with the political tides.
+Be more resolute.

-• Simplify environmental progress reports – making them less wordy.
-That way off anyone apart from the most diehard from reading what is essentially a book.
-The prolix stream of words could even be perceived as obfuscating key details that might not be so convenient.
+- Simplify environmental progress reports – making them less wordy.
+Only the most diehard will read what is essentially a book.

-Remember, none of the above should mean losing any focus on the products.
+Remember, that should not mean losing any focus on the products.
 It’s about supplementing their greatness with other great messages.
 Meaning, even greater products.

 Isn’t this all a bit… naive?